Does solar make sense for you? The truth is solar makes sense for many homeowners, but they never really investigated it.

 How is your credit?

 Most homeowners who go solar trade their electric bill in for a solar purchase plan, with payments often costing less than their current and future monthly electric bill, although your credit score may impact your ability to obtain financing.
+We recommend having a credit score at least in the mid 600's.

 What does your neighborhood allow?